chuanglun/EBlink/packages/README.md

-# Ready to go Debian package AMD64 / ARMHF(raspberryPi)
+# Ready to go Debian package AMD64 / ARMHF(RaspberryPi)

 This package will install everything needed to start using EBlink with STlink(c) on a fresh machine.
 Dependencies: none